php-fig/fig-standards/proposed/http-message.md

   write-only, or read-write.
 It can also allow arbitrary random access (seeking forwards or backwards to any location), or only sequential access (for example in the case of a socket or pipe).

+### 1.3 URIs

+A Uniform Resource Indicator (URI) provides a means for addressing and identifying a resource.
+In the realm of HTTP, this means a URI that can be addressed using an HTTP or HTTPS scheme, via which HTTP messages may be exchanged.

+URIs are strings which consist of one or more of the following parts:

+- Scheme
+- User Information
+- Host
+- Port
+- Path
+- Query
+- Fragment

+When describing URIs in the context of HTTP, a URI will consist of minimally the scheme and host.
+In cases where a port is not specified, the default port for the given scheme may be assumed (port 80 for HTTP, port 443 for HTTPS).
+In cases where the path is omitted, a path of `/` may be assumed.

+The `UriInterface` hides the implementation details of identifying the parts of a URI, and provides a consistent interface for retrieving the data associated with each part.
+Additionally, it implements PHP's "magic" `__toString()` method, allowing it to be cast to a string representation of the URI.

+`Psr\Http\Message\RequestInterface` recommends using a `Psr\Http\UriInterface`
+implementation for its "url" member in order to provide a uniform contract for accessing the parts of a URI.

 2. Package
 ----------